Categories

 The quick and the late

-Q: Your recent post on “late” reminded me of a question I’ve always had.
-In the Nicene creed, we say, “He will come again in glory to judge the quick and the dead.”
+Q: Your recent post on “late” reminded me of a question I’ve had.
+In the Nicene creed, we say, “He shall come again with glory to judge both the quick and the dead.”
 Is “quick” in that sense—living—at all related to the use of “late” in the sense of dead?

-A: Our post last month about “late” notes that since the 1400s the word has meant dead or recently deceased.
+A: Our post last month about “late” notes that the word has been used since 1490 to mean dead or recently deceased.
 That’s a long time.

-However, the fact that these two words are semi-opposites—and on two different fronts—is mere coincidence.
+However, the fact that “late” and “quick” are semi-opposites—and on two different fronts—is mere coincidence.

 “Quick” originally meant alive or animate.
-It didn’t come to mean swift or rapid until 600 or 700 years later.
+It didn’t come to mean swift or rapid until hundreds of years later.

-“Late” meant slow or tardy when it was first recorded in writing in the late 800s.
-Six centuries later it was used to mean deceased.
+As for “late,” it meant slow or tardy when it was first recorded in writing in the late 800s.
+Six centuries later it came to mean deceased.

 In other words, “quick” was late in taking on its meaning of swift.
 And “late” wasn’t so quick in taking on its sense of dead.